christiandahlberg/robofriends-app/README.md

 This application will (when finished) pull data through <chosen API> and show a robotified version of your <friends, colleagues, followers, etc>.
 When clicking on each card, more information will show regarding that person depending on chosen API or plattform the information was taken from.

-PROJECT IS STILL UNDER DEVELOPMENT
+PROJECT IS STILL UNDER DEVELOPMENT (Currently using a placeholder API to get fake people)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).